 Because of the complexity of achieving coexistence in a changing production landscape and an evolving marketplace, there are a number of areas in which USDA research activities could strongly benefit this effort.

-The AC21 has wrestled with identifying and quantifying economic losses to farmers resulting from the unintended presence of GE material in their crops.
+The AC21 has wrestled with identifying and quantifying [AO, KK: actual] economic losses to farmers resulting from [the][AO, KK: DELETE] unintended presence [of GE material][AO, KK: DELETE] in their crops.
 The AC21 considered GE testing data demonstrating that some consignments of identity-preserved and organic commodities were found to contain GE material in amounts that exceeded contractual requirements or de facto market standards.
-However, the data obtained thus far are not measurements of actual losses.
+However, the data obtained [thus far][AO, KK: DELETE] [are not measurements of actual losses.][CB: do not allow for a rigorous measurement of actual losses, nor is the loss of a market premium an accurate or complete measure of the costs associated with a failure of coexistence.
+On a routine and ongoing basis, the full costs of achieving coexistence includes the steps taken by the seed industry to supply non-GE seed to IP producers selling into non-GE markets; farmer costs in laying out fields, establishing buffers, altering the timing of planting and harvest decisions, changes in crop rotations, and limits in the choice of plant genetics; testing costs on the farm and in the grain handling and marketed system; the GE testing costs incurred by buyers of agricultural commodities, ranging from livestock producers and feed manufacturers to food companies and retailers; and, steps and initiatives put in place here and abroad by food companies, retailers, or buyers of agricultural commodities to assure access to raw agricultural commodities, or food ingredients, that meet specific non-GE triggers or thresholds.
+AC 21 points out these additional coexistence expenditures and investments not to suggest that they be compensable, but to acknowledge more fully and accurately the costs associated with attaining, or not attaining, coexistence.]

-Such data may be very sensitive for producers and purchasers.
-However, because of USDA’s long experience with the gathering, protection, and aggregation of sensitive market data to enable useful statistical and market analyses, USDA (and specifically the Economic Research Service, or ERS) may be uniquely able to seek out and analyze data relating to the economic losses identified in the first element of the Secretary’s charge.
+Such data [CB: on the economic costs of attaining coexistence, as well as episodes when AP levels exceed contract specifications] may be very sensitive for producers and purchasers.
+However, because of USDA’s long experience with the gathering, protecting, and aggregating of sensitive market data to enable useful statistical and market analyses, USDA (and specifically the Economic Research Service, or ERS) may be uniquely able to seek out and analyze data relating to the economic losses identified in the first element of the Secretary’s charge.
+[LB: This data collection would be most actionable if completed in coordination with the implementation of a pilot, insurance-based, compensation mechanism.]

-Having such data would help to inform policy decisions that may arise regarding potential compensation mechanisms to address such economic losses.
+Having such data would help to inform [policy decisions][AO, KK: domestic and global policy discussions] that may arise regarding potential compensation mechanisms to address [such][AO, KK: any actual and documented] economic losses.

 Effective stewardship by farmers of their crops in terms of both their own production and that of their neighbors depends on using the best production methods that are appropriate for their crop, their situation, and their region.

 Information about the efficacy of gene flow risk mitigation techniques, especially at a landscape level and for crops other than major ones, is often anecdotal.
-Evaluating the performance of current techniques and the development of new ones as needed will be very important to strengthen coexistence.
+Evaluating the performance of current techniques and the development of new ones as needed will be very important to strengthen [CB: the foundation upon which] coexistence [CB: must rest, and in this way reduce the cost of its attainment].